-\get\ext\real\set (ext\real\set)
+\get\ext\real\set (emul\i, ext\real\set)

-Processes an externally provided model realization set ext\real\set, containing the used sample set and the corresponding data value set.
+Processes an externally provided model realization set ext\real\set, containing the used sample set and the corresponding data value set, to be used for the provided emul\i.

-Parameters ext\real\set (list, dict or None) - List of dicts containing an externally calculated set of model evaluation samples and its data values, a dict with keys ['sam\set', 'mod\set'] containing these dicts or None if no external set needs to be used.
+- emul\i (int) Number indicating the requested emulator iteration. - ext\real\set (str, list, dict or None) String indicating the suffix of the backup file that needs to be used; list of dicts containing an externally calculated set of model evaluation samples and its data values; a dict with keys ['sam\set', 'mod\set'] containing these dicts; or None if no external set needs to be used.